tagion/tagion.github.io/src/lib/content/terms-of-use.md

-The Terms of Use, our Privacy Policy and terms of conditions for the registration of events constitute the sole and entire agreement between you and the I25S with respect to the Websites and supersede all prior and contemporaneous understandings, agreements, representations and warranties, both written and oral, with respect to the Websites.
+The Terms of Use, our Privacy Policy and terms of conditions for the registration of events constitute the sole and entire agreement between you and the DECARD with respect to the Websites and supersede all prior and contemporaneous understandings, agreements, representations and warranties, both written and oral, with respect to the Websites.

 #### Your Comments and Concerns

-This Websites is operated by the I25S team.
+This Websites is operated by the DECARD team.
 All other feedback, comments, requests for technical support and other communications relating to the Websites should be directed to: <info@tagion.org>.